Check out the ultimate guide to 16 return-to-work programs in India for women

 Whenever possible, we started co-operating instead of competing.
 We studied together for exams, helping each other out and pooled in our strengths to understand things much better than either one of us could have done individually.
 When we did have to compete, like in exams, or when we played a game, we created a safe environment for each other.
 When the exam results came out, we made a conscious effort not to gloat when one of us did better than the other.

 When we played board games like scrabble, we openly praised each other for every good effort.
-Same with outdoor games like badminton and frisbee.
+Same with outdoor games for kids like badminton and frisbee.
 We noticed that exchanging praise liberally created a non-threatening environment, where each of us felt comfortable being open about our vulnerabilities.
 We could even work together to improve our individual weaknesses.
 Also, at the end of the game we were genuinely happy with each other, and not trying to suppress bitter feelings, that would often arise earlier when we played against each other.

 We soon recognized who was more skilled at what, and gave each other tips in a non-condescending way.
 As we began to trust each other, we also became more open to accepting helpful tips.
 When it was possible, we would play games in a co-operative way, rather than in a competitive mode.
 Playing this way was both entertaining and rewarding.